Editor’s Note: This article was updated on August 9

-Downtown Project developers originally planned to name the new venue The Vault, with an intended makeup similar to its whiskey bar Oak & Ivy down the street at Downtown Container Park.
-Regarding the change in plans, Downtown Project director of marketing Bill Kennedy says, “We already had the highly successful American cocktail bar Oak & Ivy, probably one of the best cocktail bars in the entire city, but decided to go in a different direction, to what the street needed.
-You come down here and everyone’s playing the same music, hip-hop or EDM, so we felt it was time for a high energy rock ’n’ roll bar right here in the heart of the Fremont East Entertainment District.”
+One of the spaces owned by Downtown Project, developers originally planned to name the new venue The Vault, with an intended makeup similar to its craft whiskey cocktail bar Oak & Ivy down the street at Downtown Container Park.
+“We already had the highly successful American cocktail bar Oak & Ivy, probably one of the best cocktail bars in the entire city, but [we] decided to go in a different direction, to what the street needed,” Bill Kennedy, Downtown Project director of marketing, says.
+“You come down here and everyone’s playing the same music—hip-hop or EDM—so we felt it was time for a high-energy rock ’n’ roll bar right here in the heart of the Fremont East Entertainment District.”

 “We came up with a name and started working on the concept.
 At the end of the day, it didn’t feel as much like ‘The Vault’s as much as it did something else, and [we] thought ‘Corduroy’ was better suited,” says Mark Carlson, Downtown Project vice president of operations.